Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

   1. Verify that the `ExtHash` is the hash of the Transaction Header Extension Struct 1.
   2. Verify that `Results` and `Output2 Results` are not both empty.
   3. Validate each of the `Output2 Results`.
-  4. If the transaction version is 2:
-    1. Verify that the `ExtHash2` is the all-zero hash.
+  4. If the transaction version is 2: verify that the `ExtHash2` is the all-zero hash.

 ### Output 1